bevyengine/bevy-website/content/news/2022-04-12-bevy-0.7/index.md

   .add_system(movement.after(UpdateVelocity))
 ```

-In **Bevy 0.7**, systems are now automatically labeled with a `SystemTypeIdLabel` tied to their type.
-This enables much more ergonomic and clear system ordering:
+In **Bevy 0.7**, manually defining labels is no longer required.
+You can order systems using functions, just like you do when adding systems!

 ```rust
 app